Get started:

 What does SORN mean?

 Statutory Off Road Notification (SORN) means that you have informed the DVLA that your car is no longer being used on the road.
-It's a way to officially declare that your vehicle is no longer on the road, allowing you to avoid paying taxes or insurance while it's parked; you can
+It's a way to officially declare that your vehicle is no longer on the road, allowing you to avoid paying taxes or insurance while it's parked.
+You can tax a vehicle online when you're ready to get it back on the road.

 When Should You Make a SORN Declaration?

 You should make a SORN when your car isn't being used and kept off the road—like in your garage or driveway.
-It's also required if your car isn't insured, your road tax has expired, or you're waiting to renew your insurance.
+You should make a SORN if your vehicle is being kept off the road and is not taxed or insured.
 If you've purchased a vehicle for parts or plan to repair a classic, SORN is the way to go.
 It also helps if your logbook is missing and you haven't had a tax reminder.
-It's the DVLA's way of knowing your car isn't in use.
-You can also use the
+It's the DVLA's way of knowing your car isn't in use; you can check SORN on vehicle status any time to confirm where you stand.
+You can also use the SORN notification service as an easy way to inform the DVLA.

 What If You Don't Complete a SORN Declaration?

 If you don't declare your vehicle as SORN while it’s off the road and without insurance or valid tax, you could face fines.
 The DVLA may charge you £80 for no tax and £100 if your car is not insured.
-If you are found driving a SORN car on the road, you may be fined up to £2,500 and receive penalty points on your driving licence.
+If you use a SORN vehicle on a public road without a valid reason, you could face penalties.
+If the vehicle is also uninsured, the penalties can be more serious.
 The sole exception is when driving to a pre-booked MOT test.
 So it's advisable to sort the SORN on time to avoid problems and save money.
-You can also
+A quick car SORN check can help you avoid these issues.
+You can also complete the V890 DVLA SORN application form to make sure your vehicle is officially off the road.

 Do You Need to Renew Your SORN?

 Once you've made a SORN, you don't need to renew it.
 It stays in place until you re-tax the vehicle, sell, scrap it, or transport it outside of the United Kingdom.
 A SORN is automatically cancelled when the vehicle is re-taxed, sold, or scrapped; just keep the vehicle off the road and within the country for the SORN to remain valid.
-To check whether your vehicle is taxed, you can
+To check whether your vehicle is taxed, you can MOT check and tax through the DVLA website.

 SORN Exemptions for Motor Traders